Product Pricing Calculator

 How do I get the selling price based on the cost?

 The selling price is calculated by adding the cost per unit, direct expense per unit, overhead per unit, fixed fees, and any desired profit method.
-If percentage fees are based on the selling price, then the final price must be calculated to include both charges and profit in the selling price.
+If percentage fees are based on the selling price, then the final price must be calculated to include both the charges and the profit in the selling price.

 What’s the difference between margin and markup?